 Pinterest allows you to follow others, like, comment on and repin what they post.
 As with all social networking sites, there are guidelines to follow - or Pin Etiquette.

 Top tips for businesses that want to succeed on Pinterest

 - Keep it light and friendly - don't do a hard sell.
 Use a picture of a person for your profile, not a logo.
 But also include key information including your website address.
 In turn, promote the fact that you are on Pinterest on your website and in other social media profiles.

 - Choose inspiring or catchy names for your boards, not your own in-house descriptions for your product ranges.
 Include keywords in your descriptions.
 And, make sure your photography is top-notch.
 Try taking shots of your products being used or in interesting settings.

-- When it comes to boards, it’s better to have fewer boards with more pictures than hundreds of different boards.
-Try adding prices to your product pins and ensure there's a click-through to the shopping basket on you website.
+- When it comes to boards, it's better to have fewer boards with more pictures than hundreds of different boards.
+Try adding prices to your product pins and ensure there's a click-through to the shopping basket on your website.
 You can also post other content including infographics and video.
 You could even illustrate great customer testimonials.

 - Don't just pin your own stuff - pin other people's images and like them too.
 By commenting and sharing with others, you'll grow a community of followers.
 Above all, Pinterest is about being social and creating engagement.
 You can also bring your brand to life by pinning other images that illustrate your style or ethos.

 - Follow other pinners.
 Businesses can follow other firms in their sector that are non-competitive.
 For instance, if you sell jewellery, you could follow clothes businesses that you like.

 - See how others are using Pinterest.
 If you type a company's domain name (or even your own) into the search box, you'll find the content already pinned from those businesses.
 Also, analyse your own traffic to see what's working and what isn't.